A Day of War & A Cameraman at the Front DVD

 Finally the Red Army, accompanied by Suschinskiy and his fellow cameramen, push on into Germany itself.
 In Breslau, fierce combat is being waged on German soil.
 Then, on February 22, 1945, we see the last frames he ever shot.
 A shell exploded next to him, fatally wounding him.
 He dies five hours later.
 Vladimir Suschinskiy, war correspondent and combat cameraman, was awarded the Stalin Prize posthumously for his work on the fronts of the Great Patriotic War.
 He fought for his country with a camera in his hands.
 This is his story.

 Produced by the Central Red Banner Studio of Documentary Films.
 Directed by M. Slavinskaya.
-USSR, 1946, 22 mins.
+USSR, B&W, 1946, 22 mins.
 Switchable Newly Recorded English Soundtrack or Original Russian Soundtrack with Optional English Subtitles.

 Two Films on one DVD.
 Total running time 102 min.